 If we can make it in Japan, we can make it everywhere!

 That was our mantra back in 1996 when we headed to the land of the Rising Sun.
 Everybody told us Japan was such a strange country.
 Indeed, Japan was not a very popular travel destination back in 1996, mainly because it was seen as too different and not many people were able to speak English.
 There were also rumors that cost of living was unbelievable high.
-Rumors indeed, because we soon discovered that you could still travel on a shoestring in Japan.
+Rumors indeed, because we soon discovered that you could still travel Japan and even Tokyo on a Budget .

 We went and discovered Japan as being a fascinating country.
 We dare to say that Japan changed the way we look at our lives.
 The cultural differences have an impact, especially when you spend a longer period of time like we did.
 Our stay in Japan also changed the way we value the act of traveling.